Medical expert of the article

 - Normalization of body temperature.

-- The introduction of antibiotics (TBI, a suspicion of a neuroinfection or the presence of signs of a bacterial infection).
+- Administration of antibiotics (TBI, suspected neuroinfection or presence of signs of bacterial infection).

-- Gastric lavage if suspected of drug or food poisoning.
+- Gastric lavage if drug or food poisoning is suspected.

-Further treatment depends on the results of the examination and the determination of the cause of coma and includes detoxification (including specific) in poisoning, the administration of naloxone in case of drug overdose, hemodialysis in renal failure, the use of large doses of thiamine in alcohol poisoning, etc. It should be remembered about neurosurgical care volume lesions of the brain, when procrastination can cost a patient's life (epi- and subdural hematomas, acute occlusion of cerebrospinal fluid pathways, etc.).
+Further treatment depends on the results of the examination and determination of the cause of the coma and includes detoxification (including specific) in cases of poisoning, administration of naloxone in cases of drug overdose, hemodialysis in cases of renal failure, use of large doses of thiamine in cases of alcohol poisoning, etc. It is necessary to remember about neurosurgical care in cases of extensive brain damage, when delay can cost the patient his life (epi- and subdural hematomas, acute occlusion of cerebrospinal fluid pathways, etc.).

 Forecast

-The outcome in patients with impaired consciousness, especially those in a state of coma, depends on so many factors.
-The accuracy of the prognosis is due primarily to the etiology of the lesion and the degree of depression of consciousness, so it is advisable to discuss the prognosis and outcome of the disease only in connection with the specific condition of the patient.
-In general, besides the cause of coma development, the age of the patient, the speed and volume of medical care are of great importance.
+The outcome of patients with impaired consciousness, especially those in a coma, depends on many factors.
+The accuracy of the prognosis is determined primarily by the etiology of the lesion and the degree of depression of consciousness, so it is advisable to discuss the prognosis and outcome of the disease only in connection with the specific condition of the patient.
+In general, in addition to the cause of the coma, the patient's age, speed and volume of medical care are of great importance.

-A patient with a violation of consciousness, especially in a coma, requires quick decisions, since with a timely diagnosis and adequate therapy, coma can be reversible, and delay in some cases can be fatal.
+A patient with impaired consciousness, especially in a coma, requires quick decisions, since with timely diagnosis and adequate therapy, coma can be reversible, while delay in some cases can be fatal.